somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 # [work in progress] A practical guide to debugging/troubleshooting kubernetes applications - Mastering Logs, Events, best industry practices and kubectl for Seamless Debugging and Insights.
 ## Introduction
 Welcome to my in-depth exploration of Kubernetes application logging.
-This guide will equip you with the knowledge and tools to demystify the inner workings of kubernetes applications through effective logging and debugging techniques. <br/>
+This guide will equip you with the knowledge and tools to demystify the inner workings of kubernetes applications through effective logging and debugging techniques. <br/><br/>

-This can also serve as guideline to be followed in Kubernetes implementations as it contains industry standard approaches and best practices.
-We'll delve into the various types of logs that are critical to Kubernetes operations, including pod logs, container logs, and events, and how they contribute to the overall health and performance of applications.
-By mastering these logs & industry practices, customers will be able to proactively monitor their applications, identify and resolve issues before they escalate, and ensure the smooth operation of containerized environments.<br/>
 This blog will help to effectively debug and analyze kubernetes applications to make things easy for architects/developers to orchestrate containers by Kubernetes.
 Given that Kubernetes is complex, knowing where to look for that data and how to interpret it can be tricky but very important.
 I have applied these techniques/strategies and industry best practices to troubleshoot critical issues resulting in faster resolution times.
 You will get all the Kubernetes logging & debugging essentials right here and can fix critical Kubernetes issues much faster now with this actionable guide. <br/><br/>

 # Linux and Docker